Mistika Ultima permits to use a second NVidia GPU for these purposes:

 - By default (no user action required), if Mistika is opened it will render all the background jobs in the second GPU.
 While the foreground render will still use the main GPU.

 - All external render jobs started with "mistika -r " command line are considered background renders and follow the above rule.
-This means that the BatchManager will only use the second GPU while Mistika is open, as the first one is reserved for the interactive session.
+This means that the BatchManager will only use the second GPU while Mistika is open, while the first one is reserved for the interactive session.
 This is also true for the playback cache renders in BatchManager mode.

 - When Mistika is closed, the main GPU is prioritized for launching the next render job.
 The second GPU can be also used when the main one is busy ( to do that, just declare two render nodes for the same system ).